dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 - <xref:System.ComponentModel.ISupportInitializeNotification> interface

   A component that implements the <xref:System.ComponentModel.ISupportInitializeNotification> interface also implements the <xref:System.ComponentModel.ISupportInitialize> interface.
-This interface allows you to notify other <xref:System.ComponentModel.ISupportInitialize> components that initialization is complete.
-The <xref:System.ComponentModel.ISupportInitializeNotification> interface contains two members:
+This interface allows you to notify other `ISupportInitialize` components that initialization is complete.
+The `ISupportInitializeNotification` interface contains two members:

   - <xref:System.ComponentModel.ISupportInitializeNotification.IsInitialized%2A> returns a `boolean` value indicating whether the component is initialized.